 NOTE: If you’re considering adding something new to your camp’s offerings, remember to contact your insurance agent to ensure your policy provides appropriate coverage for your changing needs.
 If you have questions about recommended guidelines or risk management, reach out to Risk Control Central.
 If your facilities are used for off-season activities, ensure they are properly heated or winterized for activities occurring outside of the summer camp season.

-To find more tips and resources for camps, visit blog.churchmutual.com/camps.
+Visit Church Mutual Resources to find more tips and resources for camps.